-To help us all to focus on this we will:
+To help us all focus on this we will:

-- Celebrate good attendance by displaying individual and class achievements; - Reward good or improving attendance through class competitions, certificates and outings/events.
+- Regularly track and monitor attendance; - Celebrate good attendance by displaying individual and class achievements; - Reward good or improving attendance through class competitions, certificates and outings/events; - Communicate clearly with parents/carers and offer support where attendance is causing a concern; - Work with external support i.e. Education Welfare Office and Early Help Hub.

-The Law relating to attendance
+The Law Relating to Attendance

-Section 7 of the Education Act 1996 states that 'the parent of every child of compulsory school age shall cause him / her to receive efficient full time education suitable:-
+Section 7 of the Education Act 1996 states that 'the parent of every child of compulsory school age shall cause him/her to receive efficient full-time education suitable:

-(a) to age, ability and aptitude and (b) to any special educational needs he/ she may have Either by regular attendance at school or otherwise'
+- To age, ability and aptitude and. . . - Any special educational needs or additional learning needs he/she may have either by regular attendance at school or otherwise

-The Law relating to safeguarding
+The Law Relating to Safeguarding